Barbara Jean Johnson Williams -- Orangeburg

 Mrs. Williams passed away Thursday, Sept.
 3, at Prisma Health Richland Hospital, Columbia.

 Visitation will be held from 2 to 7 p.m.
 Wednesday, Sept.
-9, at the funeral home.
+9, at theb funeral home..

 The family requests that you do not visit the residence; however, condolences may be expressed by phone to her daughter, Brittany Carter, at 803-536-2576, or Simmons Funeral Home and Crematory, Orangeburg.
 Please adhere to all COVID-19 precautions.